scala-steward-org/scala-steward/docs/scalafix-migrations.md

 ## Adding migration rules to Scala Steward

-Once you have written a new migration rule for a new version of your project, Scala Steward needs to be made aware of it.
-Creating a pull request that adds the new rule to list of [migrations][migrations] is enough for that.
-Once that PR is merged, Scala Steward will start using this migration.
+After you have written a new migration rule for a new version of your project, Scala Steward needs to be made aware of it.
+Creating a pull request that adds the new rule to the list of [migrations][migrations] is enough for that.
+Once that pull request is merged, Scala Steward will start using this migration.

 [Scalafix]: https://scalacenter.github.io/scalafix/
 [migrations]: https://github.com/fthomas/scala-steward/blob/master/modules/core/src/main/scala/org/scalasteward/core/scalafix/package.scala